ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/hyper-v.md

 ![Hyper-V on #center](/install-guides/_images/hyper-v-2.png)

-## Enable Hyper-V from the command line
+## How to enable Hyper-V from the command line?

 1. Open a Command Prompt or Windows PowerShell